run-house/runhouse/docs/how-to-use-runhouse.rst

 Moving to Production
 ----------------
 A key advantage of using Runhouse is that the code developed locally has already been executing production-like on remote compute the entire time.
-This means research-to-production is a abstract checkpoint in development rather than an actual task to rewrite pipelines for production over different hardware/data.
+This means research-to-production is an abstract checkpoint in development rather than an actual task to rewrite pipelines for production over different hardware/data.

 If your code is for a non-recurring task, then great, check your code into version control and you are already done.
 If you are deploying a recurring job like recurring training, then simply move the Runhouse launching code into the orchestrator or scheduler of your choice.
 You should not